Last updated on 2023-01-30T00:09:57+00:00 by LN Anderson

 Omics-LHV Profiling of Host Response to MERS-CoV Virus Infection

-Middle East Respiratory Syndrome coronavirus (MERS-CoV) is classified as a Category C priority pathogen (Coronaviridae), by the National Institute of Allergy and Infectious Diseases (NIAID), and are known to cause severe and even fatal infections in humans where lethal host-associated mechanisms are not clearly defined.
-The NIAID Modeling Host Responses to Understand Severe Human Virus Infections Research Program project aimed to develop an improved comprehensive understanding of the host response to a suite of viruses causing lethal infections leveraging a systems biology approach.
+Middle East Respiratory Syndrome coronavirus (MERS-CoV) is classified as a Category C priority pathogen (Coronaviridae) by the National Institute of Allergy and Infectious Diseases (NIAID), and is known to cause severe and even fatal infections in humans where lethal host-associated mechanisms are not clearly defined.
+The NIAID Modeling Host Responses to Understand Severe Human Virus Infections Research Program project (2013-2018) aimed to develop an improved comprehensive understanding of the host response to a suite of viruses causing lethal infections leveraging a systems biology approach.
 This project was comprised of a multidisciplinary team of researchers with expertise in virology, host genetics, advanced high-throughput technologies, computational modeling, and data management integration strategies for quantifying the host immune response to cellular trafficking activities identified in primary host tissues and cell lines.

 Herein, PNNL sub-projects provide a never before released comprehensive infectious disease collection of primary and secondary transformation multi-Omics data profiling a series of priority pathogen primary experimental studies for enhanced open-access to viral Omics lifecycle datasets and project metadata.
 The knowledge gained from this work is expected to provide a strong foundation in facilitating a better understanding and treatment of Middle East Respiratory Syndrome coronavirus infections in humans for development of improved strategies for intervening with lethal virus disease, and unveiling mechanisms from highly collaborative state-of-the-art systems biology methodologies and unique data capture capabilities.

-Anderson, Lindsey, Eisfeld, Amie J, Waters, Katrina M, and Modeling Host Responses to Understand Severe Human Virus Infections Program Project.
+Anderson, Lindsey N, Eisfeld, Amie J, Waters, Katrina M, and Modeling Host Responses to Understand Severe Human Virus Infections Program Project.
 PNNL DataHub Omics-LHV Project Profiling of the Host Response to Middle Eastern Respiratory Syndrome coronavirus Infection, a Processed Dataset DOI Catalog Experimental Collection.
 United States.
 2021.
 PNNL DataHub (Web).
 DOI: 10.25584/LHVMERS/1813911

-Accessible Secondary Digital Data Download DOIs
+Accessible Digital Data DOI Downloads

 Secondary host-associated viral dataset downloads contain one or more statistically processed (normalization data transformation) quantitative dataset collections resulting in qualitative expression analyses of primary host-pathogen experimental study designs.
 Leveraging unique high-resolution Omics capabilities for proteomics (P), metabolomics (M), lipidomics (L), and transcriptomics (T) dataset downloads each have a direct relationship to a primary sample submission corresponding to a specific MERS-CoV [NCBITAXON:1335626] experimental infection study.